phughesmcr/Miski/README.md

 There are two ways to do this:

-The first is quick but unsafe (no change tracking):
+The first is quick but unsafe (no change tracking and no ownership checks):

 ```typescript
 positionInstance.storage.partitions.x[entity] = 1;